Ignition Coil — How does it work?

-An ignition coil provides a high voltage pulse which creates the energy for a spark to jump the spark plug gap and initiate the combustion process in the cylinder.
-The ignition coil has three components; primary winding, secondary winding, and an iron core.
+An ignition coil provides a high voltage pulse that fires across a spark gap to ignite the air/fuel mixture in the combustion chamber.
+The ignition coil has three components; primary winding, a secondary winding, and an iron core.
 These components work together to convert 12-volt DC power in 25,000 to 40,000 volts DC.

 Primary windings and the iron core

-The primary winding consists of hundreds of wraps of a thicker gauge wire that is wound around an iron core.
-When 12 volts are applied to the primary windings, the two windings induce a magnetic field, basically turning the unit into a powerful electro-magnet.
+The primary winding consists of approximately 200 wraps of a thick gauge wire wound around an iron core.
+When 12 volts are applied to the primary windings, the primary winding creates a magnetic field, basically turning the unit into a powerful electro-magnet.

-The secondary windings consist of thousands or wraps of small gauge wire wound around the primary windings and iron core.
+The secondary windings consist of approximately 20,000 wraps of small gauge wire wound around the primary windings and iron core.

 How the ignition coil works